 Where to Stay in Ngapali Beach

-Bagan is one of the beautiful places to travel to in Myanmar.
-One of our fun things to do was a tour by horse and cart around the Temples.
+Bagan is one of the most beautiful places to travel to in Myanmar.
+One of our fun things to do was a full day tour around the Temples.

 Author: Travel Life Experiences